iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.53.1/report.md

 <p align="center">
 <img src="2_star_reviews_wordcloud.png" alt="com.doctorondemand.android.patient 2 reviews"/>
 </p>

+> Ive used yhis app 3 times.
+2 of the times they didnt fulfill the papeework requirement i had to return ti work.
+Which makes you have to go back a 2nd time.
+Last time took 5 wks for them to get a pi release for me to give dr and they never contacted him to sign paperwork. lost the job.<br> :date: __2021-03-06 00:50:25__

+> The consulting service itself is great, and the doctors have been both helpful and professional, but the app/service restricting the ability to make appointments based on your current location and not the location where you'll have returned to in...
+I don't know...
+5 weeks' time when the appointment ACTUALLY is scheduled is more than a little frustrating.
+Not only that, booking on a PC isn't allowed without camera access.
+Except I don't have a camera installed on this PC, and I don't intend to use it for the appointment.
+App developers, please consider that the devices and locations used during the appointment booking process may not reflect those used at the time of service and be more flexible.
+Show a warning: "This doctor is not licensed in your current state.
+Please ensure you have returned to your state of residence at the time of your appointment." or perhaps "Please note that this service will require camera access at the time of your appointment."
+These restrictions should only apply at the time of service.
+What's to stop me from booking an appointment in the correct state and on a device with a webcam, only to lack both of those at or near the time of the appointment?
+THAT'S the issue you need to address.
+Not the arbitrary one you're creating for your users.
+Overall, it's a good service with a restricted app and website that don't even necessarily address the issues for which they've made the app/website so restrictive.<br> :date: __2021-02-28 18:27:12__

 > No callback or reconnect function of your internet drops during the call so you have to reschedule for the next appointment which could be days or weeks away very unprofessional for an app in 2021<br> :date: __2021-02-09 23:49:18__